skycoin/User-Manuals/Desktop_Wallet_Troubleshooting.md

 # Troubleshooting

-Here are some of the most common issues you might encounter when using a Skywallet and the best possible resolutions for troubleshooting these issues.
+Here are some of the most common issues you might encounter when using a Desktop Wallet and the best possible resolutions for troubleshooting these issues.

 If you do not find a resolution for your issue, make sure you contact the support team via - **[store.skycoin.net/pages/support](store.skycoin.net/pages/support)**.